Pi4J/pi4j.github.io/content/documentation/building/modules-maven.md

 Take for instance a look at the ["Minimal example application"](/getting-started/minimal-example-application/).

-When building this project with ...
+Build your project with:

 ```shell
 $ mvn clean package
 ```

-... you will find the generated package and required Java-modules and can start your application with the provided run.sh script:
+When finished, you will find the generated package and required Java-modules and can start your application with the provided run.sh script:

 ```shell
 $ cd target/distribution